Make-School-Courses/QL-1.1-Quantitative-Reasoning/README.md

 By the end of the course, you will be able to ...

-1. Develop capacities ofquantitative reasoning to interpret, analyze, apply, and explain data (information) presented in mathematical forms.
+1. Develop capacities of quantitative reasoning to interpret, analyze, apply, and explain data (information) presented in mathematical forms.
 1. Recognize and evaluate assumptions in estimation, modeling, and data analysis.
 1. Calculate mathematical problems and communicate quantitative evidence in support of an argument.
 1. Apply quantitative reasoning skills using data analysis, probability, and statistics through examples related to current world debates, inquiries, and problems.